 For example, if you live in England or Wales and have a joint account with your spouse or civil partner, the money will be split equally, even if one of you never paid in a penny.

-If you share your joint account with anyone else, perhaps a friend or sibling, the cash will be divided up according to the amount you contributed.
+But if you share your joint account with anyone else, perhaps a sibling or a group of friends, the cash could be divided up according to the amount you contributed.

-Joint accounts are covered by the Financial Services Compensation Scheme (FSCS), which, from 1 January 2016, guarantees savings up to £75,000, or £150,000 for a couple, assuming you have no other money with the same authorised bank or building society.
+Joint accounts are covered by the Financial Services Compensation Scheme (FSCS), which guarantees savings up to £85,000, or £170,000 for a couple, for each authorised bank or building society.